 The InflateSail nanosatellite is equipped with a 1 m long inflatable boom and 10 m2 deorbiting sail.
 InflateSail’s primary goal is to demonstrate the effectiveness of using a drag sail in LEO to increase the rate at which satellites lose altitude and reenter the Earth’s atmosphere.
 A system like this could be fitted before launch to any satellite bound for LEO, and then used at the end of the satellite’s life to remove it from orbit, and prevent the satellite from being involved in any potentially disastrous debris-creating collisions in the future.

 The satellite is one of two QB50 IOD satellites, which were to be launched on a Dnepr rocket on the QB50-DS flight.
-As the availability of Dnepr has become doubtful, they were transfered to an Indian PSLV-XL launch.
+When the availability of Dnepr launch vehicle had become doubtful, they were transfered to an Indian PSLV-XL launch.

 |Type / Application:||Technology|